 Authorship for articles with multiple authors

-- Obtaining from all co-authors their assent to be designated as such, as well as their approval of the final version of the article as accepted for publication; and
+- Obtaining from all co-authors their assent to be designated as such, as well as their approval of the final version of the article as accepted for publication.

-- Keeping all co-authors apprised of the current status of an article submitted for publication, including furnishing all co-authors with copies of the reviewers’ comments and a copy of the published version, as appropriate.
+- Keeping all co-authors apprised of the current status of an article submitted for publication.
+This includes furnishing all co-authors with copies of the reviewers’ comments and a copy of the published version, as appropriate.

 Tip: Select your article’s corresponding author before submitting to a publication.
 Co-authors remain responsible for work submitted, reviewed, and published under their names.